espocrm/documentation/docs/administration/bpm-signals.md

 ### Placeholders

-You can use placeholders when you define a signal name that will be broadcasted by the throwing event in the BPM process.
+When defining a signal name in Signal Events in a BPM Flowchart, you can use placeholders:

 * `{$attribute}` – attribute of target record
 * `{$$variable}` – formula variable